rednafi/rednafi.com/content/python/implement_traceroute.md

 ```

 This traceroute output draws the path of a network packet from my computer to
 `example.com`'s server, which has an IP address of `93.184.216.34`.
-It shows that the
+It shows that the packet
-packet goes through 11 hops before reaching the destination.
-The first hop is my
+goes through 11 hops before reaching the destination.
+The first hop is my router
-router (`192.168.1.1`), the second hop is my ISP's router (`142.254.158.201`), and so
+(`192.168.1.1`), the second hop is my ISP's router (`142.254.158.201`), and so on.
+The last
-on.
-The last column shows the time it takes for each hop to respond in milliseconds
+column shows the time it takes for each hop to respond in milliseconds (ms).
+The lower the
-(ms).
-The lower the time, the faster the connection.
+time, the faster the connection.

 Some hops have multiple lines with different names or IP addresses.
-This means that
+This means that there
-there are multiple routers at that hop that can handle the traffic, and `traceroute`
+are multiple routers at that hop that can handle the traffic, and `traceroute` randomly
-randomly picks one of them for each packet.
-For example, hop 7 has three routers with
+picks one of them for each packet.
+For example, hop 7 has three routers with names starting
-names starting with `lag-11`, `lag-21`, and `lag-31`.
-These are probably load-balancing
+with `lag-11`, `lag-21`, and `lag-31`.
+These are probably load-balancing routers that
-routers that distribute the traffic among them.
+distribute the traffic among them.

 The last hop (`93.184.216.34`) appears twice in the output.
-This is because traceroute
+This is because traceroute sends
-sends three packets to each hop by default, and sometimes the last hop responds to all
+three packets to each hop by default, and sometimes the last hop responds to all three
-three packets instead of discarding them.
-This is not a problem and does not affect the
+packets instead of discarding them.
+This is not a problem and does not affect the accuracy
-accuracy of the traceroute.
+of the traceroute.

 This is all good and dandy but I wanted to understand how `traceroute` can find out what
 route a packet takes and how long it takes between each hop.
 So I started reading blogs
-like [this][how-traceroute-works] one that does an awesome job at explaining what's
+like this[^2] one that does an awesome job at explaining what's going on behind the scene.
-going on behind the scene.
 The gist of it goes as follows.

 ## How traceroute works

 Traceroute works by sending a series of ICMP (Internet Control Message Protocol) echo
-request packets, which are also known as pings, to the target IP address or URL that
+request packets, which are also known as pings, to the target IP address or URL that you
-you want to reach.
-Each packet has an associated time-to-live (TTL) value, which is a
+want to reach.
+Each packet has an associated time-to-live (TTL) value, which is a number
-number that indicates how many hops (or intermediate devices) the packet can pass
+that indicates how many hops (or intermediate devices) the packet can pass through before it
-through before it expires and is discarded by a router.
-Yeah, strangely, TTL doesn't
+expires and is discarded by a router.
+Yeah, strangely, TTL doesn't denote any time duration
-denote any time duration here.
+here.

 Traceroute starts by sending a packet with a low TTL value, usually 1.
-This means that
+This means that the
-the packet can only make one hop before it expires.
-When a router receives this packet,
+packet can only make one hop before it expires.
+When a router receives this packet, it
-it decreases its TTL value by 1 and checks if it is 0.
-If it is 0, the router discards
+decreases its TTL value by 1 and checks if it is 0.
+If it is 0, the router discards the
-the packet and sends back an **ICMP time exceeded message** to the source of the packet.
+packet and sends back an **ICMP time exceeded message** to the source of the packet.
+This
-This message contains the IP address of the router that discarded the packet.
-This is
+message contains the IP address of the router that discarded the packet.
+This is how the
-how the sender knows the IP address of the first hop (router, computer, or whatsoever).
+sender knows the IP address of the first hop (router, computer, or whatsoever).

 Traceroute records the IP address and round-trip time (RTT) of each ICMP time exceeded
 message it receives.
-The RTT is the time it takes for a packet to travel from the
+The RTT is the time it takes for a packet to travel from the source to
-source to the destination and back.
+the destination and back.
 It reflects the latency (or delay) between each hop.

 Traceroute then increases the TTL value by 1 and sends another packet.
-This packet can
+This packet can make
-make 2 hops before it expires.
-The process repeats until traceroute reaches the
+2 hops before it expires.
+The process repeats until traceroute reaches the destination or a
-destination or a maximum TTL value, usually 30.
-When the returned IP is the same as the
+maximum TTL value, usually 30.
+When the returned IP is the same as the initial destination
-initial destination IP, `traceroute` knows that the packet has completed the whole
+IP, `traceroute` knows that the packet has completed the whole journey.
+By doing this,
-journey.
-By doing this, traceroute can trace the route that your packets take to
+traceroute can trace the route that your packets take to reach the target IP address or URL
-reach the target IP address or URL and measure the latency between each hop.
-The tool
+and measure the latency between each hop.
+The tool prints out the associated IPs and
-prints out the associated IPs and latencies as it jumps through different hops.
+latencies as it jumps through different hops.

-I snagged this photo from an SFU (Simon Fraser University) [slide][traceroute-slide]
+I snagged this photo from an SFU (Simon Fraser University) slide[^3] that I think explains
-that I think explains the machinery of `traceroute` quite well:
+the machinery of `traceroute` quite well:

-![traceroute-workflow]
+![how traceroute works][image_1]

 ## Writing a crappier version of traceroute in Python